Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Optimization Algorithm

-These two characterizations provide the foundation for our algorithmic design.
-According to the relationship (\ref{fixed1}), the iterative scheme for solving \eqref{prob} is outlined in Algorithm 1.
-For (\ref{fixed2}), the weight $\hat{\bm{w}}_\lambda$ depends on the unknown optimal solution $\hat{\bm{\beta}}$ rendering the problem circular and not directly solvable.
-To overcome this, we adopt the classic framework of iteratively reweighted $\ell_1 $ algorithms (\cite{zou2006adaptive},\citealp{bai2024avoiding}).
-Within this framework, we employ the Majorization-Minimization (MM) technique.
-At each iteration, the regularization term is linearly approximated via its first-order expansion, which constructs a surrogate function.
-This leads to a sequence of subproblems of the form
+The above two characterizations provide the foundation for our algorithmic design.
+While the iterative scheme for solving \eqref{prob} is outlined in Algorithm 1 according to (\ref{fixed1}), the weight $\hat{\bm{w}}_\lambda$ in (\ref{fixed2}) depends on the optimal solution $\hat{\bm{\beta}}$ which is unknown.
+To overcome this issue, we adopt the framework of iteratively reweighted $\ell_1 $ algorithms (\cite{zou2006adaptive},\citealp{bai2024avoiding}).
+Within this framework, we employ the Majorization-Minimization (MM) technique, where, at each iteration, the regularization term is linearly approximated via its first-order expansion, which constructs a surrogate function.
+This leads to a sequence of sub-problems of the form

 where \( \bm{w}_\lambda^k \) is adaptively updated weights computed from the current iterate \( \bm\beta^{k} \).
 The next iterate $\bm\beta^{k+1}$ is then updated according to the rule specified in Algorithm 2, which stems from an approximate minimization step for this surrogate function.